 Sure, fried rice is already a dish often full of strong flavors, but who denies the Sriracha gods when the perfect use comes around?
-Sriracha’s delicious heat and lack of vinegary aftertaste (unlike some other hot sauces) make it a perfect addition to this dish to deliver some extra oomph.
-Try it topped with grilled chicken or shrimp to turn this side dish into a delicious entrée.
+Sriracha’s delicious heat, and lack of vinegary aftertaste, make it a perfect addition to this dish to deliver some extra oomph.
+The touch of ginger, too, gives this Sriracha fried rice recipe a delicious edge.
+It’s earthy, warm, and bold all in one.

-Note: Fried rice was invented to take care of those clumpy rice left-overs, so do not use freshly cooked rice.
+Sriracha fried rice is good on its own.
+You can serve it as a vegetarian entrée or side, as is.
+But for those meat lovers out there, top it with grilled chicken or shrimp as well.
+It takes on a whole different world of heartiness.
+Note: Fried rice was invented to take care of those clumpy rice leftovers, so do not use freshly cooked rice.
 The taste and texture will be totally different than you expect.

 - 3 cups cold cooked rice